Best & Worst U.S. Airports for Cheap Deals on International Flights Best & Worst U.S. Airports for Cheap Deals on International Flights

 • American Express Membership Rewards points are worth 1 cent per point when booking qualifying travel through the Amex Travel Portal.

-• Chase Ultimate Rewards points are worth 1.25 or 1.5 cents per point through the Ultimate Rewards travel portal — depending on whether you hold the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, respectively.
+• Chase Ultimate Rewards points are worth 1.25 or 1.5 cents per point through the Chase Travel℠ portal — depending on whether you hold the Chase Sapphire Preferred® Card (Rates & Fees) or Chase Sapphire Reserve® (Rates & Fees), respectively.

 • Citi ThankYou Points can be redeemed at 1 cent per point for a statement credit.
 That means you can effectively offset any purchase at this rate, including travel.